 What is Fair Use?

-Fair use is a legal doctrine that allows you to use copyright-protected material under certain circumstances without getting permission from the copyright owner or paying any license fees.
-Fair use allows you to use limited portions of another’s work, including text, images, video, and music, in your new work.
+Fair use is a legal doctrine that allows the use of limited portions of copyrighted material under certain circumstances without getting permission from the copyright owner or paying any license fees.
+Fair use applies to all types of works, including text, images, video, and music.
 Some examples of fair uses are teaching, scholarship, research, criticism, commentary, news reporting, and parody.

 The most frequent question about fair use is how to determine how much of a work can be used legally.
-Unfortunately, the law and subsequent court cases do not provide a lot of guidance on which uses are fair and which are infringing.
+Unfortunately, the law and subsequent court cases do not provide a lot of guidance on which specific uses are fair and which are infringing.
 There is no formula, percentage, or amount of a work that is automatically deemed to be fair use.
-Fair use determinations are made by evaluating what type of work you are using, how much of it you are using, and how you are using it.
-Fair use analysis is always done on a case-by-case basis and is subjective and fact specific.
-To determine whether a use is fair or not, four factors must be weighed and balanced.
-All of the factors must be evaluated, although the relative importance of individual factors will vary from case to case.
 Rights holders and users of copyrighted materials do not always agree on whether a use is fair, so conflicts can arise, and a particular use could be challenged by the copyright holder.
 There are four factors that must be weighed and balanced to determine whether a given use is fair.

 The Four Factors